A new year calls for fresh starts and new adventures. Discover 22 fresh new travel experiences that also give back to people and protect the planet.

 19. Support migrants in Europe (Venice, Italy)

-Stop for a snack and a serve of inspiration at the Orient Experience restaurant in Venice, which supports, employs and advocates for migrants who have made long, perilous journeys to Europe.
+Stop for a snack and a serve of inspiration at the Orient Experience restaurant in Venice on our Italy holidays, which supports, employs and advocates for migrants who have made long, perilous journeys to Europe.

 Best of Italy & Highlights of Italy